izemskov/StarCraft2Stats/README.md

 Click on battle.net icon and finish authorization.
 Clicks on buttons "Request Access Token" and "Request Player Info"

-In the table you will view id row.
+In the table you will see id row.
 Copy value and set up next environment variables
 ```
 export SC_PLAYERID=
 ```